haberdashPI/Sounds.jl/docs/src/manual.md

 sound.
 The function will recieve a `Range` of `Float64` values representing the time in seconds.

-For example, you can create a sawtooth wave like so:
+For example, you can create 1kHz sawtooth wave like so:

 ```julia
 x = Sound(t -> 1000t .% 1,2s)